Mishne-Lab/cidan/README.md

 CIDAN or Calcium Image Data Analysis is a full-feature application for preprocessing, cell detection, and time trace analysis of 2-photon calcium imaging data of the brain.

 # Install Instructions
 1. Make sure you have Anaconda installed.
+If on windows also install Microsoft C++ build tools: https://visualstudio.microsoft.com/visual-cpp-build-tools/
 2. Run these commands:

 ```